 I’ve hesitated about sharing this place with you, but have finally succumbed.
 After all, everyone has a right to find a great roast chicken place.
 Especially one that’s incredibly affordable.
 And pretty delicious.

-Churrasqueira Galo is a dive, a place where there’s a always a lively cross section of residents of this transitioning quartier, including families out with the kids, drag queens, Portuguese soccer players, and assorted dubious characters (like me) looking for a good, inexpensive meal.
+Churrasqueira Galo is a dive, a place where there’s always a lively cross section of residents of this transitioning quartier, including families out with the kids, Portuguese soccer players, and assorted dubious characters (like me) looking for a good, inexpensive meal.

 And beware of going during the full-blast heat of the summer: last year we had to leave mid-meal because it was so stifling hot.
 When I asked the sweating owner, who was manning the fiery rôtisserie, why they didn’t get a fan, he told me: “They’re so expensive!
 A fan cost the same as a day’s earnings in Portugal.”